SIAGOptimization/siagoptimization.github.io/README.md

 The SIAG/Optimization Early Career Prize was first awarded in 2020.
 See the [prize page](https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-early-career-prize) for more details of the prize, including guidelines, past prize winners, and past prize committees.

-The 2020 prize was awarded to John Duchi.

 **Test of Time Prize**

 The next [SIAG/Optimization Test of Time Prize](https://www.siam.org/prizes-recognition/activity-group-prizes/detail/siag-opt-test-of-time) will be awarded at the SIAM Conference on Optimization in 2026.